Gaggia Classic Pro Review. Still The Best in 2022?

 For more options, see my perfect coffee grinders review:

-Best Burr Grinders
+Perfect Burr Grinders

-Literally before we go back to the Gaggia Classic Review, I just wanted to point out that Gaggia Direct are currently offering an extra 1 year warranty free of charge, so you’ll get a 3 year warranty with the classic if you get hold of one while this offer is still valid.
+Just before we go back to the Gaggia Classic Review, I just wanted to point out that Gaggia Direct are currently offering an extra 1 year warranty free of charge, so you’ll get a 3 year warranty with the classic if you get hold of one while this offer is still valid.

 Gaggia Classic Pro Review.

-Be really careful if you’re buying this from anyone however gaggiadirect.com, as there are others who appear to be selling the 2015 version as the “2018” based on the manufacture date, but just being manufactured in 2018 doesn’t make it the new 2018-19 “pro” model.
+Be very careful if you’re buying this from anyone however gaggiadirect.com, as there are others who appear to be selling the 2015 version as the “2018” based on the manufacture date, but just being manufactured in 2018 doesn’t make it the new 2018-19 “pro” model.

 There are firms who claim to be selling UK stock, who aren’t.